Canada’s Freight Railways: Moving the Economy

 Canada’s freight rail industry is the backbone of our economy, transporting more than $280 billion worth of goods each year on a network that runs from coast to coast.
 Our freight railways serve customers in almost every part of the Canadian economy: from manufacturing, to the agricultural, natural resource, wholesale and retail sectors.

-Canada’s two Class 1 freight railways—CN and CP—each have annual gross revenues of more than $250 million a year.
+Freight railways have Canadian operating revenues of more than $13 billion a year.
 Together, with our country’s more than 40 local and regional railways—or shortlines—they open the doors to trade for Canadian businesses.
-Shortlines provide vital service to remote areas of the country, moving traffic to and from mainline railways, and helping the manufacturing and resource sectors access world markets.
+Shortlines provide vital first-mile/last-mile service to customers not served directly by Class 1 railways.
+By moving traffic to and from the main lines, where CN and CP handle the long-haul transportation, they help the manufacturing and resource sectors access world markets.

 Helping Canadian Businesses Compete—and Win—in the Global Marketplace